NOAA-GFDL/MDTF-diagnostics/README.md

 % ./mdtf -f src/default_tests.jsonc
 ```

+If you edited a copy of ``default_tests.jsonc``, pass that file instead.
 Run time may be 10-20 minutes, depending on your system.

 - If you edited or renamed `src/default_tests.jsonc`, as recommended in the previous section, pass the path to that configuration file instead.
 - The output files for this test case will be written to `$OUTPUT_DIR/MDTF_QBOi.EXP1.AMIP.001_1977_1981`.
 When the framework is finished, open `$OUTPUT_DIR/QBOi.EXP1.AMIP.001_1977_1981/index.html` in a web browser to view the output report.